nestauk/dsp_waifinder/ds/ds/pipeline/README.md

 2. then trust GtR - since Lat/Long was given in this data,
 3. lastly trust Crunchbase

+For legal reasons we needed to remove information from Crunchbase in the final map.
+Thus, we removed the Link and Description fields from the GtR-found universities data (which were found using Crunchbase) and all the metadata from the Crunchbase-found funders.

 ### Adding place information

 We add the 'Place' field to any data points that don't have it (which is 70% of GtR data and all of the GlassAI data) by using the postcode or lat/long data.
 We do this using a two methods: